-This concept has great relevance to us as there are many situations in which we reach a point where there is no clear path to follow.
+Nevertheless, there are many situations in which we reach a point where there is no clear path to follow.
 Whether it be deciding from two almost identical career choices, determining which medical "expert" to listen to, or deciding which school to enroll our children in, we are obligated to be responsible, use our best judgment, and determine according to the ways of the world what is the best approach.
 Once we have reached that point, we "throw our clump of gold into the fire."
-We rely on Hashem to bring about the results that He has predetermined to be the best for us.
+We rely on HASHEM to bring about the results that He has predetermined to be the best for us.